SpartzInc/automation_object/docs/examples/android/README.md

 ## Android Example

-This example is to show how you can use AutomationObject framework to automate apps.
-I also recommend you use their GUI application to grab all the xPaths and layout your blueprints from their.
+This example is to show how you can use AutomationObject framework to automate Android apps.
+I also recommend you use their GUI application to grab all the xPaths and layout your blueprints from there.

 __Important__:
 *  You will need to start the Appium server on port 4723 which is the default port.